Legislature

 In most political systems, the laws enacted by legislatures are referred to as primary legislation.
 Legislatures may also perform oversight, budgetary, and representative functions.
 Members of a legislature, called legislators, may be elected, indirectly chosen, or appointed, and legislatures may be unicameral, bicameral, or multicameral, depending on their constitutional design.

 There are several types of legislatures, reflecting the different constitutional principles of power on which states are organized.
 These types illustrate how legislatures differ not only in structure and function, but also in their constitutional relationship to other state institutions and in the theories of sovereignty and power that underpin them.
-The most common types are parliaments, which operate under the fusion of powers between the executive and the legislature; congresses, which function under the separation of powers between independent branches of government—in these systems, the legislature is institutionally separate from the other branches and has limited means to influence their operations; and supreme state organs of power, found in communist states, which operated under the doctrine of unified power, centralizing executive, legislative, judicial and all other state powers in a supreme state organ of power, with subordinate organs carrying out delegated functions within a constitutionally defined division of labour among state organs.
+The most common types are parliaments, which operate under the fusion of powers between the executive and the legislature; congresses, which function under the separation of powers between independent branches of government—in these systems, the legislature is institutionally separate from the other branches and has limited means to influence their operations; and supreme state organs of power, found in communist states, which operated under the doctrine of unified power, centralizing Executive, Legislative, Judicial and all other state powers in a supreme state organ of power, with subordinate organs carrying out delegated functions within a constitutionally defined division of labour among state organs.

 Types of legislatures

 There exist different types of legislatures.
 In liberal democratic systems, there exist two: parliaments and congress legislatures.
 Unlike parliament, there are no commonly agreed-upon terms for legislatures in non-parliamentary liberal democracies.
 Parliaments exist in states that practice the fusion of powers, while congresses exist in states that practice the separation of powers.
 There also exist other types of legislatures, such as the supreme state organs of power (SSOP) in communist states, which function within the bounds of unified power.
 Types of legislatures are defined by, as shown, the political power system they operate in.
 These power principles say something about the relationship between the legislature and other state institutions.
-For example, that the United Kingdom has a Parliament means that it practices fusion of powers, while Mexico's Congress of the Union informs that Mexico practices the separation of powers.
+For example, the United Kingdom's Parliament means that it practices fusion of powers, while Mexico's Congress of the Union informs that Mexico practices the separation of powers.
 According to scholar Amie Kreppel, the most important distinguishing feature between a type of legislature is the relationship between the legislature and the executive.